Museums Are...? Making Museums Matter

 London

 The main topics of my Fellowship were museums, galleries, inclusion and community engagement.
 I looked at the barriers keeping people away from heritage institutions as well as the places that were doing ground-breaking work.
 At the time of my Fellowship, I was at the start of my career in the cultural sector.
-Afterwards, I went on to study an MA in Cultural Heritage at UCL and implemented my learnings in my community-engagement work in museums and galleries across the UK.
+Afterwards, I went on to study an MA in Cultural Heritage at UCL and implemented my learnings in my community-engagement and curatorial work in museums and galleries across the UK.

 All Reports are copyright © the author.
 The moral right of the author has been asserted.
 The views and opinions expressed by any Fellow are those of the Fellow and not of the Churchill Fellowship or its partners, which have no responsibility or liability for any part of them.